Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Discussion and conclusion

 \section{Discussion and conclusion}

 We have performed in this paper the first calculation of leading two-loop (NLO) BSM corrections to the decay of a Higgs boson into two photons in the IDM.
-In line with our goal of assessing the size of the dominant two-loop effects, we have considered only contributions involving inert scalars, and we have neglected the dependence on light scalar masses.
+In line with our goal of assessing the size of the dominant two-loop effects, we have considered only contributions involving inert scalars and gauge bosons, and we have neglected the dependence on light scalar masses.
 These assumptions allowed us to use a Higgs LET to obtain compact analytic expressions for the leading two-loop corrections to $\Gamma(h\to\gamma\gamma)$.
-Additionally, we employed a full on-shell renormalization scheme, including for the BSM mass parameter $\mu_2$, for which we found that the ``OS'' prescription devised for computations of the trilinear Higgs coupling in Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} also applies in the present case, and ensures the desired renormalization-scale independence as well as apparent and proper decoupling of the BSM contributions.
+To ensure that we obtained gauge-independent results for the two-loop corrections to the photon self-energy, which we employ in the Higgs LET, we performed two separate calculations with the background-field method as well as the pinch technique --- finding full agreement between the two results.
+Additionally, we employed the on-shell renormalization scheme for the BSM scalar masses and the EW vacuum expectation value.
+For the BSM mass parameter $\mu_2$, we have employed two different choices of renormalization schemes, a process-dependent OS scheme following Refs.~\cite{Abe:2015rja,Banerjee:2021oxc} and that is implemented in \texttt{H-COUP}~\cite{Kanemura:2017gbi,Kanemura:2019slf,Aiko:2023xui}, as well as the decoupling-inspired scheme from Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh}.
+Interestingly, we found that the DI scheme, while defined in the context of the calculation of the trilinear Higgs coupling, also applies in the present case and ensures the desired renormalization-scale independence as well as apparent and proper decoupling of the BSM contributions to $\Gamma(h\to\gamma\gamma)$.

 We have investigated the numerical impact of our new results for two benchmark scenarios inspired by DM phenomenology --- the Higgs resonance scenario with $H$ as a light DM candidate and the heavy Higgs scenario where all inert scalars, including the DM candidate $H$, are heavy.
 We furthermore imposed for these scenarios state-of-the-art theoretical constraints (in particular perturbative unitarity and vacuum stability) as well as experimental limits from collider and DM searches.